 One of the points of departure in this project is the use of only one tone hole per position, such as Sax had done in his instruments.
 Yet, we would like to keep the layout of a modern mechanism.
 So the idea is to develop a mechanism without parallel tone holes which still retains all the possibilties of a modern fingering.
 Also, the way in which Sax in his third patent and in alto 40842 lays out suggestions for a more developed design of the mechanism deserves closer attention.
 A separate page in the History-section is devoted to this design.

 The «all open keys-alto», which is described in the instruments-section, served for study purposes.
 In this instrument everything is rather pushed to the limit.
 That is not the intention here.
-The mechanism uses closed keys on tone holes nrs 3, 5 and 11.
+This mechanism uses closed keys on tone holes nrs 3, 5 and 11.

 The example of the Ad Sax 40842 leads to an additional linkage for key nr 18.
 Key 18 (the "C#-key") is normally being closed by keys 14 and/or 17 and plays the major role in obtaining a C. When this key is also connected to key nr 15 (the front Bb-key or P) it is possible to obtain a C and a Bb via the bridge between the right and the left hand key stack.
 The C is only slightly on the sharp side and well within the margins as we already know them from the fingerings 0,2 and 1,Tc.